robthide37/A3dp-Slicer/README.md

 ### What language is it written in?

-All user facing code is written in C++, and some legacy code as well as unit tests are written in Perl.
-Perl is not required for either development or use of PrusaSlicer.
+All user facing code is written in C++.
 The slicing core is the `libslic3r` library, which can be built and used in a standalone way.
 The command line interface is a thin wrapper over `libslic3r`.